Exam Policies and Procedures

 Investigation of Anomalous Behaviour in Online/Remote Examinations

-Following the online/remote delivery of an examination, the College may need to investigate anomalous behaviour which has been identified during the exam or in post-examination reviews.
-Once contacted, candidates will have five working days to respond to the College to provide any information requested.
+Following the online/remote delivery of an examination, the College may need to investigate any anomalous behaviour identified during the exam or in post-examination reviews.
+Candidates will be contacted and given five working days to respond to the College and provide any requested information.

 Reasonable Adjustments Policy for Candidates with a Disability or Specific Learning Difficulty

-The Equality Act 2010 and Equal Status Acts 2000 to 2011 require the Royal College of Surgeons of Edinburgh (RCSEd) to make reasonable adjustments where a candidate, who is disabled, would be at a substantial disadvantage in comparison to someone who is not disabled.
-The RCSEd is required to take reasonable steps to overcome that disadvantage.
-This policy outlines the processes to follow in applying for a reasonable adjustment in relation to all parts of all RCSEd examinations and the basis for which reasonable adjustments can be granted.
+The Equality Act 2010 and Equal Status Acts 2000 to 2011 require the Royal College of Surgeons of Edinburgh (RCSEd) to make reasonable adjustments for candidates who are disabled and would otherwise be at a substantial disadvantage compared to non-disabled candidates.
+RCSEd must take reasonable steps to mitigate this disadvantage.
+This policy outlines the process for applying for reasonable adjustments in relation to all parts of RCSEd examinations and the criteria under which such adjustments can be granted.

 Download: Reasonable Adjustments Policy